 Luke 2:1-3 tells us that the bad news came in the person of Caesar Augustus who had issued a decree that a census be taken.
 Quirinius was responsible for making it happen.

 Now in those days a decree went out from Caesar Augustus, that a census be taken of all the inhabited earth.
 This was the first census taken while Quirinius was governor of Syria.
 And everyone was on his way to register for the census, each to his own city.
 Luke 2:1-3 (NASB)

 Most likely the census was part of a taxation program.
 This was not good news for Joseph and Mary because they were poor and because Mary was in the last month of the pregnancy.
 The trip to Bethlehem was probably not welcome, except that it did give them a reason to escape the gossiping community.
-Both Joseph and Mary were descendants of King David and therefore they had to go to Bethlehem, David’s home town (1 Sam.
-17:12).
+Both Joseph and Mary were descendants of King David, and therefore, they had to go to Bethlehem, David’s home town (1 Samuel 17:12).
 Why did this happen to Joseph and Mary?
 Was this just one more “bad thing”?

 Actually, it is a wonderful example of God at work through circumstances!
 Have you ever wondered how God accomplishes His will?
 Sometimes we look at the events in our lives and complain.
 On other occasions we are surprised that God has answered our prayer through someone or by some event.
 That is what God did.
 He accomplished His will through other people.
 How did Joseph and Mary react?
 Did they know that God was at work?